BlessWorks/Magic/README.md

 # Magic

+It is as **stars** on the grid.
 Inference is Bless on the interstated B-agreement.
 Getting to know it.

 1. Having a sense to it.
 2. Move on.